 - Evidentiary Support: The notarized document provides stronger evidence in court, assisting in dispute resolution more effectively than unnotarized documents.

-- Additional Cost: Notarization may involve fees, increasing transaction costs, especially if conducted frequently or for multiple items.
+- Additional Cost: Notarization may involve fees, and increasing transaction costs, especially if conducted frequently or for multiple items.

 - Time-Consuming Process: Scheduling and meeting a notary can delay transactions, especially when immediate ownership transfer is desired.